 Why are you a perfect person to write this particular book?
 What are your qualifications to write the book you are proposing?
 What is your media platform?
 How can you otherwise help the publisher’s publicity department and marketing department to formulate a media strategy and get the word out about the book when it is published?

 What are the factors that make the topic of your proposed book timely?
-(But not flash-in-the-pan timely: keep in mind that a print book usually takes at least eighteen months from proposal to bookstore, usually more).
+(But not flash-in-the-pan timely: keep in mind that a print book usually takes at least eighteen months from proposal to a bookstore, usually more).
 What are the growing trends that point to the fact that this book is needed now?
-What are the factors that make your book idea timeless (i.e. a perennially-selling backlist book)?
+What are the factors that make your book idea timeless (i.e., a perennially-selling backlist book)?
 What are the other currents in the marketplace and media that will support the book?
 (Again, think of a year and a half to two years out.)

 The stronger your book proposal, the more likely it will sell you and your book to an agent and editor.
 Your answers to the above questions will be the basis for outlining and writing your formally structured book proposal.